TheLogicMaster/ESP-Smart-Display/README.md

 location need to be configured on the *Settings* page.

 ### Analog Clock Widgets
 This is a scalable widget that draws a clock based on the current time.
+All time based widgets update ten times per second, so the maximum re-draw latency is 100ms.

 ## Logistics
 This project is intended to handle everything in a more asynchronous way to ensure consistent rendering.
 Previously, I